These cookies are kissed with the warmth of maple and brown sugar and a hint of cinnamon. They are big and chewy and oh so good!

 - 2-3 Tablespoons heavy cream

-Scoop 3 T of dough at a time onto non-stick cookie sheets (or regular cookie sheets lined with parchment paper).
-Alternatively, roll about 3 T of dough into a ball about the size of a golf ball and place on cookie sheets.
-Be sure to leave plenty of room for spreading, these cookies end up being almost 4" in diameter after they are baked.
+- Scoop 3 Tablespoons of dough (I use a large cookie scoop for this) at a time onto non-stick cookie sheets (or regular cookie sheets lined with parchment paper).
+Alternatively, roll about 3 Tablespoons of dough into a ball about the size of a golf ball and place on cookie sheets.
+Gently flatten with the palm of your hand or the bottom of a glass.
+Leave room between the cookies for additional spreading.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.